Aatch/aatch.github.io/source/_posts/2015-01-17-unboxed-closures-and-ffi-callbacks.markdown

 than writing out the signatures of the foreign functions.

 However that is only half the battle when writing bindings.
-The next part is figuring out the best way to present the (normally) C API to Rust users.
-Exploiting the type system and features of the language as best you can.
+The next part is figuring out the best way to present the (normally) C API to Rust users; exploiting the type system and features of the language as best you can.
 Sometimes this is easy, sometimes hard, but one thing that is always tricky to manage are callbacks.